 - Wireless SSID The SSID is the "name" of a wireless network.
-Each wireless device on a network must use identical SSIDs to successfully communicate. - Wireless Mode Displays available modes for each available remote wireless device. - Strength Displays the relative signal strength of the wireless networks. - Encryption Displays whether the wireless network is using any sort of encryption.

-Click Connect to connect to a highlighted SSID, or Refresh to update the list of available wireless devices.
+Each wireless device on a network must use identical SSIDs to successfully communicate. - Wireless Mode Displays available modes for each available remote wireless device. - Strength Displays the relative signal strength of the wireless networks. - Encryption Displays whether the wireless network is using any sort of encryption. - Click Connect to connect to a highlighted SSID, or Refresh to update the list of available wireless devices.

-If your chosen network uses encryption, this dialog will open for you to enter any necessary encryption information.
+This dialog will open for you to enter any necessary encryption information.